turbinelabs/developer/reference/quickstart.md

 [//]: # (Quick Start)

-This guide walks you through setting up, and using an all-in-one example app, as well as a few exercises to illustrate what Turbine Labs' App and Service can accomplish.
+This guide walks you through setting up, and using an all-in-one example app, as well as a few exercises to illustrate what Houston and the Turbine Labs API can accomplish.

 ## Signing up for an account

-To get started with the Turbine Labs Service, you'll need a Turbine Labs account.
+To get started with Houston, you'll need a Turbine Labs account.
 Email[support@turbinelabs.io](mailto:support@turbinelabs.io) and we'll create one for you.

 ## What's in the All-In-One image?

-### Turbine Labs Components
+### Houston
-These two applications will run in a real-world deployment, and are required to use the Turbine Lab's service.
+These two applications will run in a real-world deployment, connected to Turbine Labs' API.

 - **tbnproxy**: The Turbine Labs reverse proxy as well as an admin agent that maintains proxy